-For example, if you are addressing the Creating Music Standard, you will need to determine what content knowledge and performance skills are necessary to achieve mastery of the standard.
-A rubric should be developed that aligns with the skills and knowledge required.
+For example, if you are addressing the Creating Music Standard you need to determine what content knowledge and performance skills are necessary to achieve mastery of the standard.
+A rubric should be developed that aligns with the skills and knowledge required at the first grade level to eventually achieve mastery of the National Benchmark Assessments for Second Grade.

+Inclusive Practices

-Inclusive Practices (Erin Zaffini)
+(Erin Zaffini)

-While planning for informances, it is necessary to ensure a high-quality musical experience for all to ensure that every child learns in a safe and inclusive environment.
+While planning for informances, it is necessary to ensure a quality musical experience for all to ensure that every child learns in a safe and inclusive environment.
 Inclusive practices require that teachers consider the diverse needs of every student and creates an environment where each child can interact with the musical content, while participating to his/her highest capability.
 Regardless of what an informances might look like in a classroom, accommodations and modifications are necessary to meet the needs of all students to foster learning and create success in the educational process.